Christmas Eve snow and ice expected across much of US

 The wintry weather may cause some delays and other difficulties -- both on the roads and in the skies -- during one of the busiest times of the year.

-According to FlightAware, 660 flights arriving in, departing from or operating within the US were delayed as of 10:30 a.m. on Sunday.
-The delays were particularly notable in Chicago, New York City and Boston.
+According to FlightAware, more than 3,100 flights arriving in, departing from or operating within the US were delayed as of 5:30 p.m.
+ET Sunday.